Developer Guide

 6.3.
 Use cases

-(For all use cases below, the System is the StudyBananas
+(For all use cases below, the System is the StudyBananas and the Actor is the user, unless specified otherwise)

 Use case: UC01 Create a set of flashcards